 4. Work in Small Sections

 Detailing in manageable sections allows for thorough coverage.
 This approach ensures you don’t miss spots and maintains control over the claying process.
-(See Also: How to Remove Car Wax from Paint: A Step-by-Step Guide for a Gleaming Finish)
+(See Also: How to Get a Free Car Wash: Ultimate Tips for a Sparkling Ride)

 5. Mind Your Technique